koalalorenzo/python-digitalocean/README.md

 actions = droplet.get_actions()
 for action in actions:
     action.load()
-    # Once it shows complete, droplet is up and running
+    # Once it shows "completed", droplet is up and running
-    print action.status
+    print(action.status)
 ```

 **[⬆ back to top](#table-of-contents)**